Chart Color Schemes

 Mona Vale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 24 projects likely to impact the area.
-Key projects include Warriewood Valley Release Area, Pittwater Plaza Redevelopment, Mona Vale Place Plan, and Dove Lane Residences.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 24 projects that could impact the region.
+Notable ones include Warriewood Valley Release Area, Pittwater Plaza Redevelopment, Mona Vale Place Plan, and Dove Lane Residences.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.